purescript-contrib/purescript-vim/README.md

 ## Unicode conceal

-If you wish to have some symbols concealed for their unicode equivalents, you may use these options.
+If you wish to have some symbols concealed for their Unicode equivalents, you may use these options.
 Each setting will conceal the following ASCII code block for an example output.

 ```purescript
 sum :: forall a f.
 Foldable f => Semiring a => f a -> a